jerryscript-project/iotjs/docs/api/IoT.js-API-I2C.md

 The I2C module supports the I2C protocol.
 I2C bus has two signals - SDA and SCL.

+* On Tizen, the bus number is defined in [this documentation](../targets/tizen/SystemIO-Pin-Information-Tizen.md#i2c).

 ### i2c.open(configuration, callback)
 * `configuration` {Object} Configuration for open I2CBus.
   * `device` {string} Device path. (only on Linux)